-If you’re noticing a smell from your heat pump, it’s attempting to tell you that something is up.
-We’ve created a list of the most common six heat pump smells, what causes them and how you can repair them.
+If you’re recognizing a smell from your heat pump, it’s attempting to tell you that something is up.
+We’ve created a list of the most common six heat pump smells, what causes them and how you can correct them.

 - Heat pump smells musty